Why Add My Voice To this Watershed Issue?

 Aquinas could not be clearer.
 Since Christ is an uncreated divine person, he is already the natural Son by nature and, therefore, cannot “participate” in what he has essentially.
 Therefore, Christ “can nowise be called an adopted Son.”
 By this calculation, at least for Aquinas, the adoption thesis is a species of adoptionism, not orthodoxy.

-If the eternal Son did not acquire divine status, and the incarnation does not produce two persons, then how does this not solidify the position that the resurrection entails only the manifestation and mediatorial exercise of eternal Sonship in the assumed human nature, and not an attainment of a new filial status that he lacked before?
+If the eternal Son did not acquire divine status, and the incarnation does not produce two persons, then how does this not comport with the classical position that the resurrection entails only the manifestation and mediatorial exercise of eternal Sonship in the assumed human nature, and not an attainment of a new filial status that he lacked before?

 “Yet despite this dictate to continue searching Scripture for fuller understanding of Christ’s Person and work, Dr. Letham critiques my writings on Christ’s adoption only in terms of church history and the conciliar councils and not with reference to the biblical and covenantal insights emerging from post-Reformation reformed scholarship—including that of the Westminster divines, nor even to the redemptive-historical insights of the biblical theology pioneered by Geerhardus Vos.”